shivabioinformatics/metagenomic-pipeline/README.md

 3. Converts the SRA file into **FASTQ format** with fastq-dump, **splitting** paired-end reads into separate files if applicable.
 4. Repeats this process for every accession number in the list.

+## Quality trimming/filtering

+Typically, sequencing facilities provide sequencing data in FASTQ files.
+The FASTQ format consists of four lines per sequence: (1) the sequence identifier (header) prefixed with an "@" symbol, (2) the sequence itself, (3) a "+" symbol (sometimes followed by a repeat of the header), and (4) quality scores for each base.
+With Illumina sequencing, these quality scores indicate the software's confidence in each base call.
+Although this system isn’t flawless—factors like polymerase errors and systematic biases can impact accuracy without being reflected in the quality scores—performing quality-based filtering remains crucial.

+A highly user-friendly tool, **FastQC**, provides a comprehensive overview of data quality.
+It can identify common issues and guide your quality-filtering decisions effectively.

+most often for quality filtering due to its flexibility would be **Trimmomatic**.

+---
+__Important Links in this section :)__

+- __[FastQ](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)__ - Quality Control before trimming and filtering since each data is different
+- __[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)__ - read trimming tool for Illumina NGS

+---

+## Assembly